API Reference

 Writing to file is simple, as most arguments have sane default values.
 The simplest usage goes as follows:

-One can choose to skip dataframe validation at one’s own risk before writing it to file.
-This is done as:
+One can choose to perform dataframe validation before writing it to file.
+This can be done by providing an accepted compatibility mode to check for (either madx or madng), as:

 It is possible to directly have the output file be compressed, by specifying a valid compression extension as the tfs_file_path suffix.
 The detection and compression is handled automatically.
 For instance: